Jah-On/S3DTP/README.md

   - The first word indicates the data type that is required for proper functionality.
   - The second word is the arg name.
 This is not neccessary for required arguments but is for optional ones.
   - After that are comments showing the default value and what it does where neccessary.
-  - Comma indicawted a new argument
+  - Comma indicates a new argument

 Documentation:
 ```python